Last Updated on

 Expansion and Contraction

-Wood countertops require ventilation throughout the kitchen area, since they will expand and contract with changes in temperature and humidity.
+Wood kitchen countertops require ventilation throughout the kitchen area, since they will expand and contract with changes in temperature and humidity.

 If you’re worried about your wood countertops moving, opt for installing thicker blocks as opposed to a panel counter.
 Blocks will be more stable in the long run.